ReapredatoR/ReapredatoR/README.md

 👋 I'm Malinga Rajapaksha
 <br />
 <p align="left">
-An aspiring Data Scientist and Python Enthusiast deeply intrigued by machine learning, data analysis, and visualisation.
-My journey includes a dedicated focus on honing skills in Python, data manipulation, and algorithmic problem-solving.
+An aspiring Data Scientist and Python enthusiast with a profound interest in the intricacies of machine learning, data analysis, and visualisation.
+My professional journey is marked by a steadfast commitment to refining skills in Python programming, adept data manipulation techniques, and advanced algorithmic problem-solving.
 <p/>

 <br />